-EYFS Year 1 Year 2 and the ability to recall and apply knowledge rapidly and accurat Reason mathematically by following a line of enquiry, conjecturin Can solve problems by applying their mathematics to a variety or and persevering in seeking solutions. prough varied and frequent practice with increasingly complex prob tely. ng relationships and generalisations, and developing an argument, j of routine and non-routine problems with increasing sophistication, ustification or proof using mathematical language. including breaking down problems into a series of simpler steps Number - Number & Place Value and persevering in seeking solutions.
-Pupils can: recognise some numerals of personal significance recognises numerals 1 to 5 counts up to three or four objects by saying one number name for each item counts actions or objects which can't be moved counts objects to 10, & beginning to count beyond 10 Counts out up to six objects from a larger group Selects the correct numeral to represent to 5, then 1 to 10 objects Counts an irregular arrangement of up to 10 objects estimates how many objects they can see and checks by counting them uses the language of more and fewer to compare two sets of objects says the number that is one more than a given number. finds one more or one less from a group of up to five objects, then ten objects.
-ELG: Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number Pupils can: count to and across 100, forwards and backwards, beginning with 0 or 1, or from any given number count, read and write numbers to 100 in numerals; count in multiples of twos, fives and tens identify one more and one less than a given number, identify and represent numbers using objects and pictorial representations including the number line, and use the language of: equal to, more than, less than (fewer), most, least read and write numbers from 1 to 20 in numerals and words.
-Vocabulary: Greater, lesser, pairs, units, ones, tens, ten more/less, figure (s) in order/ A different order, above, below.
-Pupils can: count in steps of 2, 3, and 5 from 0, and in tens from any number, forward and backward recognise the place value of each digit in a two-digit number (tens, ones) identify, represent and estimate numbers using different representations, including the number line compare and order numbers from 0 up to 100; use and = signs read and write numbers to at least 100 in numerals and in words use place value and number facts to solve problems.
-Vocabulary: Numbers to one hundred, hundreds, partition, recombine, hundred more/less. explain.
-Vocabulary: Number one, two, three to twenty and beyond, none count on/up/to/from/down, before, after, more, less, many, few, fewer, fewest, smaller, smallest, equal to, the same as, odd, even, digit, numeral, compare, order, size, value, between, halfway, between.
+EYFS Year 1 Year 2 Beco and t Reas Can s and p The national curriculum for mathematics aims to ensure that all pupils: Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+Reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
+Procedure on /up/to, fewer, fev one, two, three to twenty and beyond, none count /from/down, before, after, more, less, many, few, west, smaller, smallest, equal to, the same as, odd, it, numeral, compare, order, size, value, between, count to and across 100, forwards and backwards, beginning with 0 or 1, or from any given number count, read and write numbers to 100 in numerals; count in multiples of twos, fives and tens identify one more and one less than a given number, identify and represent numbers using objects and pictorial representations including the number line, and use the language of: equal to, more than, less than (fewer), most, least read and write numbers from 1 to 20 in numerals and words.
+Vocabulary: Greater, lesser, pairs, units, ones, tens, ten more/less, figure (s) in order/ A different order, above, below. count in steps of 2, 3, and 5 from 0, and in tens from any number, forward and backward recognise the place value of each digit in a two-digit number (tens, ones) identify, represent and estimate numbers using different representations, including the number line compare and order numbers from 0 up to 100; use and = signs read and write numbers to at least 100 in numerals and in words use place value and number facts to solve problems.
+Vocabulary: Numbers to one hundred, hundreds, partition, recombine, hundred more/less.